vim-diesel/new-service/README.md

 Migrations are done using [ArdanLabs/darwin](https://github.com/ardanlabs/darwin), a database schema evolution api for Go.

 Sqlx is our abstraction layer, and pgx is our chosen driver.

+Note that Ardan Labs had to modify the darwin package to work with pgx, as it was originally written for pq.

 ## Comments